abesford/seizzmic-site-0c00b/src/pages/index.md

         image: images/feature2.png
         image_alt: App users welcoming a new member
         content: >-
-          We work with all kinds of ambitious organisations.
+          We work with all kinds of ambitious organisations, and understand your challenges.

-          We have a deep understanding of the technology, but it's your people who make change happen.
-We understand your challenges and bring your teams together.
+          It's people who make change happen.
+We're experienced in bringing teams together.
 We'll help you plot a course, focus your efforts, and make your organisation stronger to deal with today's challenges.